 If you really want the Evo panel but don’t want to hang your TV on a wall, you will have to spend extra to get a pair of desktop feet or LG’s Gallery Stand, which may be enough to turn you off.

-- Expect to see the LG G1 OLED on our list of the best 4K TVs
+- See where the LG G1 OLED is on our list of the best 4K TVs